FG Agencies Flout Presidential Order At Ports - :::...The Tide News Online:::...

-The Nigerian Ports Authority (NPA) is seeking the intervention of Vice President, Prof Yemi Osinbajo over non-compliance by some government agencies with the Presidential Order on the Ease of Doing Business at Ports.
+The Nigerian Ports Authority (NPA) is seeking the intervention of Vice President Yemi Osinbajo over non-compliance by some government agencies with the Presidential Order on the Ease of Doing Business at the nation’s ports.

-The Managing Director of NPA, Ms Hadiza Usman said this, last Saturday in Lagos.
+The Managing Director of NPA, Ms Hadiza Usman, said this on Saturday in Lagos.

-It would be recalled that the Office of the Vice President oversees the Presidential Enabling Business Environment Council (PEBEC) which issued the Presidential Order.
+The Tide source reports that the Office of the Vice President oversees the Presidential Enabling Business Environment Council (PEBEC) which issued the presidential order.

 Agencies allowed representation at the ports are: Nigerian Ports Authority (NPA), Nigerian Customs Service (NCS), Nigerian Maritime Administration and Safety Agency (NIMASA), Nigeria Police, Department of State Security (DSS).

-Others are: Nigerian Immigration Service (NIS), Port Health and the Nigerian Drug Law Enforcement Agency (NDLEA),’’ he said.
+Others are: Nigerian Immigration Service (NIS), Port Health and the Nigerian Drug Law Enforcement Agency (NDLEA).

 She said, in response, that it was regrettable that some agencies had not fully complied with the order.